 Step 5: Insert shims on the hinge side of the door to make the door frame plumb and level

-Check to see how vertically straight (plumb) and how horizontally straight (level) the hinge side of the door opening is.
-By seeing how far off from vertically straight the hinge side of the door opening is, we will know how much the side of the door will need to be adjusted by shims, or small blocks of wood used to adjust the frame.
+By seeing how far off from vertically straight the hinge side of the door opening is, we will know how much the door side will need to be adjusted by shims or small blocks of wood used to adjust the frame.

-Using a four or six-foot level as a straightedge, set it against the jamb on the hinge side of the door and notice any gaps between the jamb and the straightedge.
 Wherever you see a gap, that is where you insert a shim between the jamb and the drywall to straighten the jamb and close the gap and make the door jamb square.

 You will most likely insert those shims just below the hinges.